coxmi/toast/README.md

 ### A really tiny static site generator plugin for webpack

 Turn external data sources into a static site without specifying your development environment.
 Transpile, generate, or concatenate your templates however you want, toast is just a step in your build process.
-You're not tied in to using today’s framework of choice, so you can use es6 template literals for your `sitemap.xml`, `jsx` for your `<head>`, or `ejs` for your `<body>`.
+You’re not tied to using today’s framework of choice, so you can use es6 template literals for your `sitemap.xml`, `jsx` for your `<head>`, or `ejs` for your `<body>`.

 - bring your own transpilation (using [webpack](https://webpack.js.org/))
 - just return a `string` in your template render function